-To date, Adaptive Spirit has generated over $6 million to the U.S. National Paralympic Ski Team.
+To date, Adaptive Spirit has generated over $20 million to the U.S. Paralympics Ski & Snowboard Team.
 This money represents the majority of the Paralympic Ski Team's operating budget and is used to ensure that the team's athletes can train, compete and travel throughout the ski season.

-No. If you wish to join the group for on-mountain activities such as Friday lunch or Tubing, you only need a foot pass.
-The foot pass will allow you to have access to the Gondola or the Vista Bahn Express that has both upload and download capabilities.
+No. If you wish to join the group for on-mountain activities such as Friday lunch, you only need a foot pass.
+The foot pass will allow you to have access to the Gondolas which have has both upload and download capabilities.
 Lift tickets and foot passes are available at the Adaptive Spirit Headquarters at a substantial discount.
-You should also know that 20% of the people that attend the Ski Event do not ski or snowboard.
+You should also know that 20% of the people that attend the Annual Event do not ski or snowboard.
 There are a lot of non-ski activities available in and around Vail.

-Adaptive Spirit's continued success depends on the generosity of its sponsors.
-In return for their kindness, sponsors are prominently featured in all the Ski Event marketing materials, including the organization's Web site, electronic newsletter, and all event materials.
-In addition, the benefits of sponsorship can be seen in the faces of the athletes, the camaraderie and unity of the team, and the preeminent performance of the adaptive skiers.
-For example, at the 2002 Paralympics, the U.S. National Paralympic Ski Team took home 40 medals overall to remain #1 in the world!
+The Annual Event's continued success depends on the generosity of its sponsors.
+In return for their kindness, sponsors are prominently featured in all Event marketing materials, including the organization's website, event app and all event materials.
+In addition, the benefits of sponsorship can be seen in the faces of the athletes, the camaraderie and unity of the team, and the preeminent performance of the adaptive skiers and snowboarders.

-If you wish to go up the gondola or upload on a lift but do not ski, you will need a foot pass.
-It allows you to gain access to all of the Adaptive Spirit Ski Event group events that are on the mountain such as the Friday lunch or the tubing hill.
+If you wish to go up the gondola but do not ski, you will need a foot pass.

-Despite being comprised of extraordinarily talented athletes with winning personalities, the U.S. National Paralympic Ski Team is not yet a fully recognized athletic organization alongside others like the U.S. Olympics and the U.S. Ski Team.
-Early on, several key cable industry executives recognized the need for the Paralympic Ski Team to secure additional funding to continue their operations and opportunities for disabled athletes, and the idea for SkiTAM was born (and eventually Adaptive Spirit).
-In addition to securing funding for the team's operating budget, Adaptive Spirit is dedicated to increasing knowledge of the U.S. Paralympic Ski Team and the Paralympics among key constituents.
+The U.S. Para Ski & Snowboard Team is managed by and a part of U.S. Ski & Snowboard.
+Early on, several key cable industry executives recognized the need for the Paralympic Ski Team to secure additional funding to continue their operations and opportunities for adaptive athletes, and the idea for SkiTAM was born (and eventually Adaptive Spirit).
+In addition to securing funding for the team's operating budget, Adaptive Spirit is dedicated to increasing knowledge of the U.S. Para Ski & Snowboard Team and the Paralympics among key constituents.
 The intent is to attain more public support of the team while attracting additional corporate sponsorships and media exposure for these remarkable athletes.

-The event was created to directly benefit disabled athletes and help them achieve their dreams.
-Along the way, the Ski Event became regarded as one of the cable and telecommunications industry's best networking opportunities.
-By providing funds that allow the team's athletes to train and compete throughout the ski season, Adaptive Spirit has been influential in helping a large number of those dreams become reality.
+The Annual Event is regarded as one of the telecommunications industry's best networking opportunities.
+In addition, by providing funds that allow the Paralympic Team's athletes to train and compete throughout the ski season, Adaptive Spirit has been influential in helping a large number of those dreams become reality.

-After event expenses are paid, all of the funds raised at the Ski Event directly benefit the U.S. National Paralympic Ski Team.
-Adaptive Spirit has raised more than $6 million for the ski team since the program began in 1996.
+After expenses are paid, all of the funds raised at the Annual Event directly benefit the U.S. Para Ski & Snowboard Team.
+Adaptive Spirit has raised more than $20 million for the ski team since the program began in 1996.

 In Colorado, we call it "Mountain Casual."
 That means you wear whatever you feel comfortable wearing in a casual business setting.
 Jeans are welcome.
 Gentlemen, we suggest you leave the coat and tie at home.
 Ladies, anything you like is fine but shoes with high heels may be a liability when you go outside.
 We find it important to dress in layers so you can be comfortable in the ever-changing Colorado weather.
 We highly recommend that you wear comfortable shoes or boots that have slip-resistant soles.